Western influence on Qing dynasty paintings: Yongzheng emperor in European attire

-Though taking a hostile attitude towards Catholicism, the Yongzheng emperor showed a favorable interest in Western painting styles.
-Figure 1 is a portrait of the Yongzheng Emperor, when he was still a prince, confronting a tiger while wearing European-style attire, providing an example of the Western influence on Qing dynasty paintings.
+Though skeptical of Catholicism, the Yongzheng emperor showed an interest in Western painting styles.
+Figure 1 is a portrait of the Yongzheng emperor, when he was a prince, confronting a tiger while wearing European-style attire.
+The emperor’s nobleman outfit, European wig, and face are portrayed in a Western style.
+This work is part of a collection that contains thirteen more depictions of the emperor as a European-style scholar, warrior, Buddhist deity, among others.

-The emperor’s elaborate costume, complete with a European wig, with his face vividly portrayed with Western portrait painting techniques demonstrates Yongzheng's unique taste in foreign aesthetics.
-Moreover, this painting was collected in an album of Yongzheng’s portraits in multiple images as scholars, warriors, Buddhist deities, etc, suggesting that this portrayal of Yongzheng in European attire projected the emperor’s cosmopolitan image and command over diverse cultural elements, aligning with the Qing dynasty’s vision of itself as a global power.

 Lang Shining and Qianlong on horseback

-Giuseppe Castiglione, known by his Chinese name Lang Shining, was an Italian Jesuit missionary and court painter who served the Qing court for over 50 years.
+Giuseppe Castiglione, known by his Chinese name Lang Shining, was an Italian Jesuit missionary and court painter who served the Qing court for over fifty years.
 Trained in the Baroque tradition, Castiglione brought European techniques such as linear perspective, chiaroscuro, and oil painting to China, merging them with traditional Chinese styles to create a unique artistic synthesis.

-Giuseppe Castiglione's work led to the emergence of a new Qing court art style by integrating Eastern and Western techniques.
-In Figure 2, his equestrian portrait of the Qianlong Emperor, The Qianlong Emperor in Ceremonial Armor on Horseback, epitomizes this artistic synthesis, combining the anatomical precision of Western realism with the symbolic and harmonious composition characteristic of traditional Chinese art.
-Castiglione's innovative approach garnered significant appreciation from the Qing emperors and symbolized the broader Jesuit mission of cultural exchange during a period of evolving political and cultural dynamics.
+His hybrid work led to this new Qing court art style.
+Figure 2, The Qianlong Emperor in Ceremonial Armor on Horseback, demonstrates this artistic synthesis.
+Castiglione's approach won significant appreciation from the Qing emperors and symbolized the Jesuit mission of cultural exchange.

 Figure 2.
 The Qianlong Emperor in Ceremonial Armor on Horseback completed by Guiseppe Castiglione in the Qing dynasty.

-The Qianlong Emperor played a pivotal role in shaping Castiglione’s hybrid art style.
-While the emperor admired the realism of Western paintings, he rejected elements like heavy shadows and facial unevenness, prompting Castiglione to adapt his techniques to align with Chinese aesthetic preferences.
-This approach allowed him to balance the lifelike qualities of Western methods with the elegance and softness valued in Chinese art, particularly in his portraits of the emperors.
+The emperor also directly influenced Castiglione’s hybrid art style.
+He admired the realism of Western paintings, but he rejected elements like heavy shadows and facial unevenness.
+Castiglione adapted to his aesthetic preferences.
+This approach fostered balance with the lifelike qualities of Western methods and the elegance and softness valued in Chinese art.